What Is Retrofit?

 Comfort

-Additional insulation and airtightness improvements added during a retrofit make a draft-free home easier and quicker to heat.
+Additional insulation and airtightness improvements added during a retrofit make a draught-free home easier and quicker to heat.
 A mechanical ventilation system helps create a uniform temperature throughout a home.
 Both make for a more pleasant and comfortable home environment.

 Health